 - Former members of the Regular Force who are annuitants and serving as Primary Reserve members on Class B service of more than 180 days are not covered during their mandatory period of break in service.

 What is the Vocational Rehabilitation Program (VRP)?
 The VRP prepares you to obtain gainful civilian employment by enhancing your existing education, skills, training and experience if needed.
 Once approved for LTD benefits the VRP department at Manulife Financial will send you an introduction package containing the objectives and procedures of the VRP.
 A VRP counsellor helps you determine the best training plan and programs.
 These plans are approved on an individual basis.

 Is there an accidental dismemberment clause within LTD?
 Yes.
 Under specific circumstances, you may receive the same benefits as for LTD for up to three years.
 The length of the benefit is determined depending on the severity of the dismemberment.
-The accidental dismemberment must be non-attributable to military service, must occur within 365 days of an accident, and you must be released from the CF within three years of the date of the accident.
+The accidental dismemberment must be non-attributable to military service, must occur within 365 days of an accident, and you must be released from the CAF within three years of the date of the accident.
 There is no provision for a lump sum payment for accidental dismemberment in the LTD policy.

 Please note that in the case of conflict between the information on this page and the insurance contract Policy #901102, the terms of the English contract will prevail.
 The documents posted on this website are provided for reference purposes only and shall not be considered to be definitive.